renata1026/renata1026/README.md

 [Portfolio](https://www.renata-reinartz.com/) • [LinkedIn](https://www.linkedin.com/in/renata1026/)

-I'm a Calgary-based Web Developer and graduate of Juno College of Technology's immersive bootcamp and love learning about ways to 💻 code and solve problems in creative ways.
-Currently completing a full stack bootcamp at hackmyhead where I am learning backend technologies such as Prisma, Express, and SQL databases.
+I'm a Calgary-based Web Developer and graduate of hackmyhead's software engineering fullstack bootcamp and Juno College of Technology's immersive bootcamp.
+I love learning about ways to 💻 code and solve problems in creative ways.

-The majority of my career has been spent in accounting including creating budgets and multicurrency forecasts for multinational companies.
+I have been developing websites for the past two years.
+My career prior to development was spent in accounting including creating budgets and multicurrency forecasts for multinational companies.
 As a Chartered Professional Accountant (CPA), I am skilled at problem-solving.
 In other words, I am capable of coming up with solutions when problems arise.
 In my free time, I enjoy practicing yoga 🧘‍♀️ as a certified yoga teacher.

 Some facts about me: